Events Manager, City Year

 Organization’s Mission and Goals

 City Year was founded in 1988 on the belief that young people can change the world.
 The organization unites 17-24 year olds of all backgrounds for a year of full-time service, giving them the skills and opportunities to change the world.
-City Year’s diverse young leaders make a difference in the lives of children by working to close the achievement gap and turn around low performing schools in 20 U.S. locations and in London and South Africa.
-This year, more than 2000 City Year corps members are serving on diverse teams in schools and communities.
-City Year received more than 8,400 applications for 1,750 U.S. corps member positions in the 2010-11 program year.
+As tutors, mentors, and role models, these idealistic leaders make a difference in the lives of children, and transform schools and neighborhoods in 21 U.S. locations and in South Africa.
+This year, more than 1,750 City Year corps members are serving on diverse teams in schools and communities.
+City Year received 9,000 applications for 1,950 corps member positions for the 2011-12 program year.

 City Year is committed to engaging community members, corporate partners, and civic leaders in this work, and together we’re building a citizen service movement that is larger than our organization, our lifetime, and ourselves.
 City Year’s vision is that one day the most commonly asked question of a young person will be, “Where are you going to do your service year?”

 City Year is focused on significantly reducing the high school dropout rate in each of our target cities.
 Through City Year’s Whole School, Whole Child service model, City Year deploys diverse teams of full-time corps members in schools to help students get back on track – and stay on track – to graduate.
 Corps members serve in schools as tutors, mentors, role models and leaders of after-school programs.
 As near-peers, corps members are uniquely able to help improve student attendance, behavior

 and coursework – which research confirms are indicators of a student’s likelihood of graduating from high school.
 This school-based service is at the heart of City Year’s approach to helping students and schools succeed.
 We have the aggressive goal of expanding to 6,000 corps members over the next several years, to get 50% of off-track public school in students each of our target cities back on track to graduate from high school.